rogerjdeangelis/utl-cost-report-analysis/README.md

     Skilled Nursing Facilities (2011-2019)

-    You need to download the SAS schema manually from Dropbox, Google Drive or MS OndDrive.
+    You need to download or run the makefile and driver to create the SAS schema.

     None of these sites support lights out programable downloading.

     Unfortunately you need an account on one of these sites.

     Github does not support large files.

-    You will have to manually  download 'cos.exe and run the selfextrating schema.
+    You will have to manually  download 'cos.exe and run the self extrating zip.

     Note self extracting unziped SAS schema is about 15gb